-- In January 2023, we adopted "proxy access", allowing eligible stockholders to nominate and include in the Company's proxy materials nominees constituting up to the greater of two Directors or 20% of the Board. - Effective October 2, 2023, we adopted a "clawback policy" in compliance with the SEC's and NYSE's recently approved rules, which requires the Company to recover from current and former officers the amount of incentive-based compensation that was erroneously awarded during the three years preceding the date of an accounting restatement resulting from material noncompliance with financial reporting requirements under the U.S. securities law. - In our 2023 proxy statement, we added a matrix disclosing the diversity, skills, and experience for each of our Directors. - · Previously, we eliminated all supermajority voting provisions from our By -Laws and Certificate of Incorporation.
+- We maintain a "clawback policy" in compliance with the SEC's and NYSE's rules, which requires the Company to recover from current and former officers the amount of incentive-based compensation that was erroneously awarded during the three years preceding the date of an accounting restatement resulting from material noncompliance with financial reporting requirements under the U.S. securities law. - · Previously, we eliminated all supermajority voting provisions from our By-Laws and Certificate of Incorporation.